-"§ 5-401.
-Nature of proceeding
+§ 5-401 Nature of Proceeding

 Judicial probate is a proceeding instituted by the filing of a petition for probate by an interested person, or creditor, with the court for the probate of a will or a determination of the intestacy of the decedent, and for the appointment of a personal representative.
-The proceeding is conducted after notice as provided in § 5-403 of this subtitle, and is final except as provided in § 5-406 of this subtitle.
-If no petition is filed within a reasonable time the register may file it with the approval of the court."
+The proceeding is conducted after notice as provided in § 5-403 of this subtitle, and is final except as provided in §5-406 of the subtitle.
+If no petition is filed within a reasonable time the register may file it with the approval of the court.

-"§ 5-402.
-When mandatory
+§ 5-402 When mandatory